 Such expenditure might be good or bad, in the long term, but the point here is that the balance sheet is not reflected by this ratio.

-The Bottom Line On Metro Performance Glass's P/E Ratio
+The Bottom Line On Arvida Group's P/E Ratio

-Metro Performance Glass's P/E is 9.1 which is below average (15.6) in the NZ market.
-The P/E reflects market pessimism that probably arises from the lack of recent EPS growth, paired with significant leverage.
-What can be absolutely certain is that the market has become more pessimistic about Metro Performance Glass over the last month, with the P/E ratio falling from 13.7 back then to 9.1 today.
+Arvida Group trades on a P/E ratio of 7.1, which is below the NZ market average of 17.0.
+Since it only carries a modest debt load, it's likely the low expectations implied by the P/E ratio arise from the lack of recent earnings growth.
+What can be absolutely certain is that the market has become more pessimistic about Arvida Group over the last month, with the P/E ratio falling from 11.1 back then to 7.1 today.
 For those who prefer invest in growth, this stock apparently offers limited promise, but the deep value investors may find the pessimism around this stock enticing.